Frequently Asked Questions

 What are the class days like?

 Classes are held every Monday in the fall and spring semesters.
 In most cases class is from 9am to 4pm; however there may be some classes that require an earlier start time or a later end time.
 The majority of classes are held on campus, but a few may be held off site.
 Classes consist of a variety of different learning activities including: lecture and discussion, group activities, guest speakers, intern presentations, etc. Our fall classes include the Clinical Nutrition Applications class as well as the Educating through the Lifecycle class, where interns will learn about educating different age groups and have the chance to prepare and present short presentations.
-Our spring classes include the Food, Wellness and Social Environment class as well as the Research and Health Promotion Project class.
+Our spring classes include the Food, Wellness and Social Environment class as well as the Research and Public Policy class.

 Is it possible to work while completing the internship?